 Our dogs are wise; they are privy to all our secrets and love us like no other.
-While aging is inevitable, understanding how we can help our dogs age gracefully can give a whole new meaning to teaching old dogs new tricks.
+While aging is inevitable, understanding how we can help our dogs age gracefully can give a whole new meaning to teaching senior dogs new tricks.

 With the right care, including proper nutrition and exercise, in addition to alternative therapies such as acupuncture, chiropractic and massage, it’s not uncommon for dogs to live to 14 or 15 years of age these days.
 Great advances in treatments for illnesses such as cancer and kidney disease, along with treatments for genetic diseases such as hip dysplasia, also mean pets are living longer.

 As a general rule, a dog who is seven years or older should be considered middle aged to senior.
 But no two dogs are alike.
 Therefore, a small dog weighing less than 20 pounds might not seem to show any signs of age until she is 12 or so.
 A 50-pound dog won’t seem old until about age 10.
 Larger dogs begin to show their age at eight or nine.